Nourish - What’s the Scoop on: Maca

-To start with, I’d recommend taking ¼- ½ teaspoon the first week and then increase this amount to one teaspoon per day as your body becomes accustomed to the supplement.
-You can go up to a tablespoon a day after some time, if that’s what you need.
+In most cases, it’s best to start with ¼- ½ teaspoon in the first week.
+After this initial week, then increase this amount to one teaspoon per day as your body becomes accustomed to the supplement.
+If needed, you can go up to a tablespoon a day after some time.

 As with all supplements or dietary changes, it may take some time to find the right amount right for you.

-Many people report great improvements from using maca, but then naturally, as we are all unique beings, there are some who feel worse (fatigue, digestive issues, worse PMS).
+The majority of people report great improvements from using maca, but then naturally, as we are all unique beings, there are some who feel worse.
+Some might experience fatigue, digestive issues or worse PMS.

-If you notice any side effects like breast tenderness or aggression, feel free to reduce your dosage back a bit.
-It is always best to tune in to your body to determine if it is the right supplement or food for you, and how much you need.
+If you notice any side effects like breast tenderness or aggression, reduce your dosage back a bit.
+It is always best to tune in to your body to determine if it is the right supplement or food for you.
+Perhaps you need less or more than another person.
 More is not always better.
 Always start with a low dose of ¼ – 1/2 teaspoon.